serviceberry3/crazyflie_receiver/README.md

 UPDATE: the app is intended to be paired with the [crazyflie_usb](https://github.com/serviceberry3/crazyflie_usb) app running on __another Android device__.
 But you can also use it to test a basic Wifi Direct connection __between two Android devices__, or __between a Linux PC (tested on Ubuntu) and an Android device__.

+# Other Updates #
+03/05/21: HumanFollower now works for only y-axis following.

 # Android-Android #
 To use between two Androids, open this app on both devices, hit "Discover Peers" on both, and then simultaneously click on the respective target device (the list entry) on both screens to initiate the connection.
 Sometimes it takes up to ~30 seconds to connect.
 If it's taking longer than that, try restarting the process.